 - This lab includes hands-on activities so to make observations and measurements.
-For the best learning experience, students should complete this lab in a classroom. - The demonstrations at the science skills station could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this laboratory work in a distance learning setting.
+For the best learning experience, students should complete this lab in a classroom. - The activity at the science skills station could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this station work in a distance learning setting.
+However, students are to build, test and improve a rollercoaster (using foam tubular piping insulation) and this activity does not work well as part of a distance or independent learning plan if students are not provided these materials at home.